St Nicholas, New Romney

 New Romney was once a thriving port, with the harbour adjacent to St Nicholas' Church, in front of which a mooring ring can still be seen.
 In 1287 a storm changed the coastline dramatically and the port was destroyed, the town now being more than a mile from the sea.
 Four feet of silt were deposited inside the Church and around, which accounts for it being lower than the surrounding area.
 Large numbers of visitors come annually, attracted by the unique history and architecture; the church is one of the finest in the Diocese of Canterbury.

-Each month we hold three Holy Communion Services and one Morning Worship at 10.30 am.
-When there is a fifth Sunday, we have a Benefice Communion Service which moves around the eight churches.
-A said Holy Communion (BCP) is held on the second Sunday of the month at 8 am.
-Evensong is held once a month at 6.30 pm and said Holy Communion every Tuesday at 9.30 am.
-Our 12‐14 strong choir and resident choir mistress/ organist enhance our Sunday worship.
+Each month we hold three Holy Communion Services and one Morning Worship at 11.00 am.
+When there is a fifth Sunday, we have a Benefice Communion Service which moves around the benefice churches.
+Our choir and resident choir mistress/ organist enhance our Sunday worship.
 The local uniformed young people's organisations periodically attend services .

 A Lent House Group is currently meeting and studying one of the York Courses and there is also an annual retreat for prayer and meditation.
 A monthly Men's Curry Club, is joined by non‐churchgoers, in addition to a Men's Group.
 We are presently working on re‐ordering the layout of the south aisle of the church in order to allow greater flexibility.
 Numerous activities are shared with the community ‐ concerts, book sales with coffee shop and music, flower festivals, a Christmas tree festival, Harvest Lunch celebrations, art exhibitions, soup kitchens and others.